 Budgeting can be one of the most difficult parts of paying off debt.
-It entails doing some heavy research into your own habits, and cutting back in certain parts of your life you may not want to.
+It entails doing some heavy research into your own habits and cutting back on certain parts of your life you may not want to.

 The good news?
 It’s not going to be as painful to determine where you need to cut back as you might think.

-Here are three easy steps to figure out where you should cut back in your budget:
+Here are three easy steps to figure out where you should cut back on your budget: